 Renata Salecl highlights that, because choice is linked to risk, making choices can be anxiety provoking.
 When we make a choice, it’s all too easy to imagine that there’s a better alternative out there.
 This means that customers, even when they do make a purchase, can feel immediately dissatisfied, even if that theoretical better alternative doesn’t really exist.
 This means that choice overload can effect your relationship building with new customers and the loyalty of existing ones.

 If customers leave your website having felt unsatisfied with their purchase, then there’s less chance they’ll come back again in the future and more chance of them seeking out your competition to find that imagined better alternative.

-4) Customers provide worse feedback
+4) Customers provide negative reviews